-a.
+- a.
 Pictures and descriptions of historic artifacts that have been discovered at the site and the surrounding area (Padula 2017).
 Showcasing items that are suspected to have been used by the enslaved persons who lived on the plantation would allow for insight into their lives.
-The life of the enslaved persons living at Margarita could be further described here as well.
+The life of the enslaved persons living at Margarita could be further described here as well. - b.

-- b.
 A map showing the suspected geographic footprint of the plantation and associated buildings. - c.
 Updated visuals to accompany the text discussing the process of creating sugar from sugar cane. - d.
 The story behind why the plantation home was burned to the ground by Union blockaders.
-A photo of the remains of the house following the fire could be included - e.
-Consideration of a period-appropriate subsistence garden contingent upon adequate staffing.
+A photo of the remains of the house following the fire could be included. - e.
+Consider installation of a period-appropriate subsistence garden replica contingent upon adequate staffing.

-Subsistence Garden Re-creation
+Subsistence Garden Re-Creation

 If County Road 490 is rerouted and the landscape of the park is reimagined, the potential for increased attendance could warrant additional staffing of the park.
 Considering the sensitive maintenance needs of a garden that could degrade without appropriate upkeep, additional staffing of this park would be recommended.
 The proposed garden, among various other potential interpretive installations, may be included as a feature of the proposed interpretive walk to depict what life was like at Margarita Plantation.
-The ruins only represent a small portion of the site's history, and the scenic landscape of the park should be utilized to tell more of the story.
-An interpretive garden replicating the crops and medicinal herbs that would have been grown by those who lived and worked on the plantation to feed their families would provide a glimpse into their lives at Maragarita Plantation.
-The DRP should coordinate with Kingsley Plantation National Park to learn about the development and implementation of their interpretive garden.
+The ruins only represent a small portion of the history of the site, and the scenic landscape of the park should be utilized to tell more of the story.
+An interpretive garden replicating the crops and medicinal herbs that would have been grown by those who lived and worked on the plantation to feed their families would provide a glimpse into their lives at Margarita Plantation.
+The DRP should coordinate with Kingsley Plantation National Historic Site to learn about the development and implementation of their interpretive garden, which is analogous to the proposed installation.